Audiveris/omr-dataset-tools/prepare/README.md

 # Dataset preparation

 >[!WARNING]
->**This is a work in progress, based on a preliminary use of DeepScores V2 and DoReMi V1.**
+>**This is a work in progress, based on a preliminary use of DeepScores V2, DoReMi V1 and a Beethoven opus.**

 ## Goal